rhel-labs/instruqt/data-visualization/03-test-grafana-web-interface-gui/assignment.md

 difficulty: basic
 timelimit: 600
 ---
-Click on the `Grafana` tab in the lab environment.
+Click on the `Grafana (Podman)` tab in the lab environment.
 You can now explore this website hosted on your machine.
 If you see a login page, you have configured your container correctly.

 Log in using the default credentials:
 >* Username: admin